 55. Washington State

 Reason for Optimism: The program is on stable ground thanks to three consecutive seasons of at least eight wins under coach Mike Leach.
 Even though the offense has concerns at every position, Leach has a track record of finding the right answers on this side of the ball.
+The addition of graduate transfer Gardner Minshew gives the offense an experienced option at quarterback.
 New coordinator Tracy Claeys inherits a solid core to build around on defense, including safety Jalen Thompson and linebacker Jahad Woods.

 Reason for Concern: How quickly will Leach find his next quarterback?
 The receiving corps lost its top two targets in terms of yardage from last season’s team, and the line loses standouts Cody O’Connell and Cole Madison.
 Lineman Hercules Mata’afa was one of college football’s top defenders last fall and leaves big shoes to fill on defense for 2018.

 Reason for Optimism: The Terrapins were hit hard by injuries last year and a return to full strength by quarterbacks Kasim Hill and Tyrrell Pigrome should bolster the offense.
 The one-two punch of running backs Ty Johnson and Lorenzo Harrison will once again rank among the best in the Big Ten.
 The offensive line returns all five starters, including standout tackles Derwin Gray and Damian Prince.

 Reason for Concern: No. 1 receiver DJ Moore and top cornerback JC Jackson left for the NFL.
 Coach DJ Durkin has to retool a defense that lost seven out of its top 12 tacklers and surrendered 37.1 points per game last fall.